-2 Note that Filter Foundry only implements the basic Filter Factory commands.
+&lt;sup>2 Note that Filter Foundry only implements the basic Filter Factory commands.
 Therefore, most "Filters Unlimited" filters will not work with Filter Foundry.

-3 Title, Category, Author, Copyright, and Slider/Map names are left empty and must be added with a text editor.
+$^3$ Title, Category, Author, Copyright, and Slider/Map names are left empty and must be added using a text editor.